The University of Texas at Dallas

 Dr. Ben Porter

-Partner: Universidad Iberoamericana Ciudad de México (Mexico)
+Partner: Universidad Iberoamericana Ciudad de México (Mexico City)

 Erik Jonsson School of Engineering and Computer Science